 These buttons do exactly what they say, copy, paste and delete Song events.
 Copy and delete operations are always directly related to a selection of Song Events, while paste operations are related to previously copied Song Events.

 Long press the Copy, Paste, and Delete buttons to show up their extended menu with more specific operations.

 Event overlapping error detection:

-The song arranger can visually and technically overlap events in the same track.
-This is required to be able to place events intuitively, move them around, resize them, and so on.
-It’s important to know, that you can overlap events of the same track in the UI, and you can even properly save such events.
-But the sequencer cannot handle overlaps.
-In other words, the sequencer of a particular track can always play only one of its patterns at a time.
+The Song Arranger can visually and technically overlap Song Events in the same Track.
+This is required to be able to place Song Events intuitively, move them around, resize them, and so on.
+It’s important to know, that you can overlap Song Events of the same Track in the UI, and you can even properly save Projects that contain Song Event overlaps.
+But the Sequencer cannot handle overlaps.
+In other words, the Sequencer of a particular Track can always play only one of its Patterns at a time.
 Therefore such overlaps are highlighted in red color, so that you can find them easily and fix them.